Trevis42/trevis42.github.io/README.md

 # trevis.github.io

-## Testing gh pages
+## Trying out gh pages

-This repos is to test github pages [located here.](https://trevis42.github.io "Test github pages site")
+This repos is to try out github pages [located here.](https://trevis42.github.io "Test github pages site"), as well as to learn how to use Markdown more effeciently.

 In the **gh-pages** branch there are several files:
 - index.md